-The Authority further covenants that it will establish and enforce reasonable rules and regulations governing the use of the Systems and the operation thereof, that all compensation, salaries, fees and wages paid by it in connection with the maintenance, repair and operation of said Systems will be reasonable, that no more persons will be employed by it than are necessary, that it will operate said Systems or cause the Systems to be operated in a reasonable efficient and economical manner, that it will at all times maintain said Systems or cause said Systems to be maintained in good repair and in sound operating condition and will make or cause to be made all necessary repairs, renewals and replacements, and that it will comply and cause compliance with all valid acts, rules, regulations, orders and directions of any legislative, executive, administrative or judicial body applicable to said Systems, except to the extent that such non-compliance does not result in a material adverse effect or has not otherwise been provided for as an operational contingency and the Authority is exercising commercially reasonable efforts to comply therewith.
+The Authority further covenants that it will establish and enforce reasonable rules and regulations governing the use of the Systems and the operation thereof, that all compensation, salaries, fees and wages paid by it in connection with the maintenance, repair and operation of said Systems will be reasonable, that no more persons will be employed by it than are necessary, that it will operate said Systems or cause the Systems to be operated in a reasonable efficient and economical manner, that it will at all times maintain said Systems or cause said Systems to be made all necessary repairs, renewals and replacements, and that it will comply and cause compliance with all valid acts, rules, regulations, orders and directions of any legislative, executive, administrative or judicial body applicable to said Systems, except to the extent that such non-compliance does not result in a material adverse effect or has not otherwise been provided for as an operational contingency and the Authority is exercising commercially reasonable efforts to comply therewith.
 The Authority may transfer, to the extent permitted by law and the section entitled "No Sale, Lease, or Encumbrances; Exception" below, the day-to-day operations of the Systems to another entity or any program that would be carried out by the Authority; as long as the Authority shall cause such other entity to undertake such operations or programs so that the Authority does not violate the terms of the Trust Agreement and so that the Authority is not rendered unable to observe its covenants under the Trust Agreement.